abhishek-pradhan/abhishek-pradhan.github.io/_tabs/about.md

 Hi, this is Abhishek Pradhan.
 I use this blog as my tech notes / write about cloud.
 I am AWS certified Solutions Architect - Professional.

 - You can find me on twitter: <https://twitter.com/iamabhiprime>
-- Check out my website, which is hosted on AWS using AWS CloudFront: <https://abhishekpradhan.com>
+- Check out my website (hosted on AWS using S3, CloudFront, Route53): <a href='www.abhishekpradhan.com'>www.abhishekpradhan.com</a>

 > All views, posts and opinions shared are my own
  {: .prompt-warning }